Blue light therapy for acne?

 I recently stumbled upon something called ANSR Beam on a blog talking about acne control.
 I've been trying to look into the blue light therapy it claims to use to help diminish acne, but am having a hard time finding any information about it.
 What is blue light therapy?
 Is it effective in treating acne?
 And would something like this at home blue light therapy be strong enough to be effective?

-When it comes to your health, it’s smart to consider your options and make sure you know the benefits and potential side effects of any new treatment or prescription.
-It’s hard to generalize and say what will be effective as an acne treatment, because each person and their skin is so unique.
-And there are different types of acne (more on those later).
-Keeping that in mind, there are some preliminary findings about various types of light therapy as a treatment for acne that hopefully should shed some “light,” no pun intended, on the topic.
+When it comes to your health, it’s wise to consider your options and make sure you know the benefits and potential side effects of any new treatment or prescription.
+It’s hard to generalize and say what will be effective as an acne treatment because each person and their skin is so unique.
+Additionally, there are different types of acne (more on those later).
+While blue light therapy devices can be effective, studies haven't compared them to other types of treatment.
+As a result, it's unclear whether they're more or less effective.
+ANSR Beam, which you mention, was a home device that combined blue and red light.
+ANSR Beam appears to no longer be available because the manufacturers weren't able to get clearance by the Food and Drug Administration (FDA).
+Keeping that in mind, there are some preliminary findings about various types of light therapy as a treatment for acne that hopefully can shed some “light,” no pun intended, on the topic.

-Light therapy is used primarily to treat acne by either killing the bacteria Propionibacterium acne (P. acne), which is typically responsible for outbreaks, or damaging sebaceous glands in the skin, to reduce the production of excess sebum that contributes to acne.
+Whether it's laser (light that's emitted in a single wavelength) or light (light that's emitted in multiple wavelengths) treatments, light therapy is used primarily to treat acne by either killing the bacteria Propionibacterium acnes (P. acnes), which is typically responsible for outbreaks, or damaging sebaceous glands in the skin, to reduce the production of excess sebum that contributes to acne.

 Some different types of light therapy include:

-- Blue light therapy — using only blue light
+- Blue light therapy: Uses only blue light

-- Photodynamic Therapy (PDT) — using a combination of blue light and photosensitizer cream or liquid
+- Photodynamic therapy (PDT): Uses a combination of blue light and photosensitizer cream or liquid

-- Photopneumatic therapy — using a vacuum technique and both blue and red light
+- Photopneumatic therapy: Uses a vacuum technique and both blue and red light

-- Pulsed light with heat energy — using both light and heat
+- Pulsed light with heat energy: Uses both light and heat

-Clinical light therapy is becoming more common as an alternative when health care providers and patients do not see results with conventional treatments.
+Clinical light therapy is becoming more common as an alternative when health care providers and patients don't see results with conventional treatments.
 For dermatological purposes, PDT is only FDA-approved for actinic keratosis (a type of scaly skin lesion), but some health care providers also use it to treat acne.
-In clinical trials of PDT and light therapy alone, effectiveness at treating mostly mild to moderate inflammatory (i.e. pimples or zits) and/or non-inflammatory acne (i.e. whiteheads and blackheads) was varied.
+In clinical trials of PDT and light therapy alone, effectiveness at treating mostly mild to moderate inflammatory (i.e., pimples or zits) or non-inflammatory acne (i.e., whiteheads and blackheads) was varied.
 Very few trials compared these therapies with over-the-counter (OTC) or prescription acne treatments.
 In the trials that did, several found no difference in effectiveness.